Charles546/flapjack-grafana-receiver/README.md

 Flapjack-grafana-receiver is a tool to generate monitoring events based on Grafana board definitions and feed the events to flapjack for alerting.
 It is lightweight, easy to setup and customizable.

+Flapjack is a monitoring notification and event processing system.

+This is project is currently in MVP stage.
+Depending on the adoption, new features might be added in the future.
+Scroll to the bottom to see the limitations.
+Pull requests are welcome.

 TOC
 ---
 1. [Prerequisites](#prerequisites)